 This allows you to focus on what really interests that particular type of person – rather that making the futile attempt to appeal to everyone.
 Moreover, it encourages sharing.

-They either way to say something about themselves, or they want to say something to the person they are sharing with.
+Either way they say something about themselves, or they want to say something to the person they are sharing it with.

 If your content is very narrowly aimed at one person, they can share that as a way to express themselves and their friends will share it with them, knowing that they’re likely to be interested in it and seeing it as a way to show they’re thinking of them!